floverfelt/floverfelt.github.io/_posts/2020-11-16-gist-secrets.md

 Basically, you start off building and the first question you want to know is: How do I make something appear on the page?

 That's easy -- HTML.
 Everyone knows that.
-Ok, now how do you get the server.js file talk to the HTML.
+Ok, now how do you get the server.js file talk to the HTML?

-The jump from the first question to the second is like getting hit over the head with a mallet.
+The jump from the first question to the second is bizzarrely difficult.
 This is about how my thought process went for the second question:

 * Well, you use any one of these weird-other-language things called templating engines which are kinda-HTML and kinda-not.
 * They all have cutsey names like [pug](https://pugjs.org/api/getting-started.html) and [handlebars](https://handlebarsjs.com/) which somehow makes them more confusing to me?